ppatel-bigdata/MovieRecommender-SentimentAnalysisSytem/README.md

                     3. TweetModule12_04_2020.py </br>
 </br> The explanation for the above files is mentioned here : </br>
 </br>1. final_model.py </br> : This python program is an integrated module for all the features of our project except Twitter Module and Spark Streaming Set up . </br> It has Data Preprocessing and Exploratory Analysis steps </br> It has our Recommendation model with Simple Recommender and Collaborative Filtering Recommender algorithm </br> It also has the local machine and Azure set up code and Twitter Rest API and Sentiment Analysis Model </br>
+</br> 2. sparkstream_csv.py </br> : This python code has Spark Streaming Set up . </br> This code and the TweetModule12_04_2020 works together simultaneously to get live streaming of data . </br>
+</br> 3.
+TweetModule12_04_2020.py </br> : This python code has Tweet module set up.
+This is one time set up .